antonkarliner/timer-coffee/README.md

 [Download free sticker designs](https://www.buymeacoffee.com/timercoffee/e/209534)

-**Timer.Coffee now speaks 10 languages!
-Supported languages are: English, Spanish, Portuguese, German, French, Russian, Polish, Arabic, Chinese and Japanese.
+**Timer.Coffee now speaks 11 languages!
+Supported languages are: English, Spanish, Portuguese, German, French, Russian, Polish, Arabic, Chinese, Japanese and Indonesia.
 If you want to improve localizations, head to [Localization](#localization) for instructions.**

 Timer.Coffee is a free and open source app which can help you to brew great coffee.
 Currently supported brewing techniques are: Hario V60, Aeropress, Chemex, French Press, Kalita Wave, Wilfa Svart Pour Over, Origami Dripper.
 The app features more than 30 recipes with more on the way.